adeliya21/Blending_Motions_in_Unity/README.md

 motions using boolean parameters in AnimationControl Script.

-The motions were taken from Mixamo - free and open platform with ready to use models for games and aniamtion.
+The motions were taken from Mixamo - free and open platform with ready to use models for games and aniamation.